 • expat communities in Eastern and Central Africa (always on the lookout for new things to do)

-• domestic tourists (a reality TV Gorilla Highlands show about tourism, culture and history to begin in 2018)
+• domestic tourists (a Gorilla Highlands TV show about tourism, culture and history is in the works)

 • families (yes, this indeed is a great place for children!)

 • volunteers (to help the initiative in many different ways)

 Our initiative has been built on marketing tourism as a source of income and pride, however, that is just a handy “export industry” we have singled out.
 The ambition of the Gorilla Highlands Society will be much bigger, and touch on anything that can help the region’s peace and prosperity.